WordPress/gutenberg/CONTRIBUTING.md

 ## Testing

-Gutenberg contains both PHP and JavaScript code, and encourages testing and code style linting for both.
+Gutenberg contains both PHP and JavaScript code and encourages testing and code style linting for both.

 ### JavaScript Testing